 Got notes on an MS from agent – time now divided between the two projects.

-10/5 – spend a chunk of the day chasing after a STUPID lost dog.
-Deleted a lot of notes to myself, and ended the day at 47,500
+10/5/2016 – spend a chunk of the day chasing after a STUPID lost dog.
+Deleted a lot of notes to myself that were part of the MS word count but still ended the day at 47,500

 TWO MONTH BREAK

 12/20-12/23/2016 – Read over entire novel.
 Feel it’s ready for a reader.
 Finally.

 12/26 – 30/2016 – Read out loud to hubs.

 SET ASIDE TO CONSIDER PLACES TO ADD WORD COUNT TO HEIGHTEN TENSION.
 ALLOW LIFE TO BE CONSUMED WITH FINAL STEPS TO OPENING REGISTRATION FOR THE STORYMAKERS CONFERENCE.

 February – Sent to a reader.
 Made a few fixes.
 Sent to agent, who suggested I work on something else.
 I deflate.